-- Remove debt-imposed barriers to entry, or “debt traps,” that prevent prospective entrepreneurs from obtaining or renewing a business license because of unpaid fines and fees unrelated to the business.
+- Reduce debt-imposed barriers to entry, or “debt traps,” that prevent prospective entrepreneurs from obtaining or renewing a business license because of unpaid fines or fees unrelated to the business.

-- Eliminate unreasonable and excessively punitive fines and fees that trap would-be entrepreneurs in cycles of debt.
+- Assess and eliminate the prevalence of the use of unreasonable and excessively punitive fines and fees in low- and moderate-income areas, which trap would-be entrepreneurs in those communities into cycles of debt.

-- It can be difficult for prospective entrepreneurs to figure out whether they have outstanding debt.
-One study found that none of eight states examined had a central state repository where information on the total amount owed could be found.
+- It can be difficult for prospective entrepreneurs to figure out whether they have outstanding debt, thereby compounding the cycle.
+One study found that none of eight states examined had a central state repository where information on the total amount of legal financial obligations (such as fines, fees, and costs in civil and criminal cases) owed could be found.